PERIODIC CLASSIFICATION OF ELEMENTS: HOW TO DESCRIBE IT

-Ans11: The other element beside Gallium , which have since been discovered to fill the gaps left by Mendeleev in his periodic table are
+Ans11: The other element beside Gallium , which have since been discovered to fill the gaps left by Mendeleev in his Periodic classification of elements

-Qs12: What are defects of Mendeleev’s Periodic table? ( PERIODIC CLASSIFICATION OF ELEMENTS)
+Qs12: What are defects of Mendeleev’s Periodic table in Periodic classification of elements?

 Ans12: The defects are